lbeder/slowkey/OPTIMIZATION.md

 Practical caps (with default parameters)

-16 GB RAM → around 4 instances with a decent multi-core CPU.
+16 GB RAM → 4 instances with a decent multi-core CPU.

-32 GB RAM → around 10 instances on a strong multi-core CPU.
+32 GB RAM → 8-9 instances on a strong multi-core CPU.

 Beyond 32 GB, the CPU usually becomes the bottleneck; extra RAM alone won’t help.